Help Aleteia continue its mission by making a tax-deductible donation. In this way, Aleteia's future will be yours as well.

 To be clear, the little girl was in kindergarten.
 This mountain of homework was being assigned to 5-year-olds.

-Call me crazy, but homework in kindergarten seems excessive.
+Call me crazy, but giving lots of homework in kindergarten seems excessive.
 This unnecessary busywork takes away time that could be spent on things that are much more important for young children, such as playing, reading aloud, getting outside, and spending time as a family.

-Candace learned that experts agree that playtime and outdoor time are very important for children’s development, while there’s no evidence of an academic benefit of homework in elementary school.
+Candace learned that experts agree that playtime and outdoor time are very important for children's development, while studies show that homework as it is currently conceived often provides little if any benefit during elementary school.

 I told his teacher, "We prefer that he spend his afternoons on outdoor time, family time, and free time at this age, so we don't plan to do homework.
 If there's any specific subject you think he needs more time on or projects the class is working on, please let me know; we can be flexible."
 I followed it up with a note in his folder that said the same thing.